-The most common disease for zucchini is powdery mildew, but it can be treated in a few days if it is caught in the earlier stages.
+The most common disease for zucchini is powdery mildew, but it can be treated in a few days if caught in the earlier stages.

 9. Radish (Raphanus sativus)

-Radish greens are edible, and they provide a slight peppery flavor to salads and sandwiches.
+Radish greens are edible and provide a slight peppery flavor to salads and sandwiches.
 Ensure that you give them proper moisture; otherwise, the plant tends to become very hard and fibrous.